ConservationInternational/trends.earth/LDMP/help/source/documentation/12_faq.rst

 Frequently asked questions
 ==========================

-Frequently Asked Questions (FAQs) for the trends.earth plugin to QGIS
+This page lists some Frequently Asked Questions (FAQs) for the |trends.earth|

-**Summary**
-The questions have been grouped into the following categories:
-•	Toolbox
-•	Datasets
-•	Methods
-•	Productivity
-•	Land cover
-•	Soil Organic Carbon
-•	Land degradation outputs
-•	Workshops
+tool.

 Toolbox
 -------